44caleb/simple_shell/README.md

 # simple_shell

-A simple shell made by Israel Iginla and Caleb Adinfono
+A simple shell made by Israel Iginla and Caleb Adinfono.